 Description Top floor flat in a four storey block of twelve similar properties.
-Accommodation The accommodation comprises: Top floor: Entrance hall, living room/dining room with balcony off, two bedrooms, kitchen and bathroom.
+Accommodation Top floor : Entrance hall, living room/dining room, two bedrooms, kitchen and bathroom.
 Gross internal floor area (m2) 68m2 approximately.
-Neighbourhood and location Residential area of varying house types with shopping, educational, social and transport facilities available within reasonable travelling distance.
-Age 1968 approximately.
-Weather Dry and cloudy bright.
+Neighbourhood and location Residential area of varying house types with local shopping, educational, social and transport facilities available within close proximity.

+Age 1970 approximately.

+Weather Dry, cloudy bright and frosty.

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.

-None.
+N/a.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

-Roofing including roof space Timber framed pitched design assumed to be clad externally in a membrane style roof covering.
+Timber framed mono pitched design assumed to be clad externally in felt.
 The roof surface could not be inspected from ground level.
+82 STOBO, EAST KILBRIDE,

-No access was available above the padlocked hatch within the top floor common landing ceiling.
-The roof space above the subject flat was accessed from a hatch in the ceiling of the rear right bedroom cupboard and comprises timber trusses with woodwool sarking and bitumen overlay.
+Roofing including roof space A padlocked hatch within the top floor common landing ceiling prevented access above.
+The roof space above the subject flat was accessed from a hatch in the ceiling of the hallway and comprises timber trusses with woodwool sarking and bitumen overlay.
 There is blanket insulation between the joists.
-There is some flooring adjacent to the loft hatch.
-The inspection could be undertaken from the top of a ladder only due to access restrictions.
-Rainwater fittings Visually inspected with the aid of binoculars where - Namuator Manage appropriate.
-PVC gutters and downpipes.
-Main walls Visually inspected with the sid of himseylers where Ivialii walis Visually inspected with the aid of binoculars where appropriate.
+There were stored items.
+There was a little flooring adjacent to the loft hatch, however, this was largely covered by stored items and consequently only a restricted inspection could be undertaken from the top of a ladder.

+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Pvc gutters and downpipes.

+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 300mm cavity brick built with a render external finish.

-Cavity wall insulation has been installed. Г Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-UPVC double glazed windows.
-The entrance door is timber panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-External decorations panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-External decorations panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-Visually inspected.
+Upvc double glazed windows.
+The entrance door is timber framed single glazed.
+A pvc framed double glazed door provides access to the balcony and the adjacent screens are pvc framed double glazed.
+The eaves areas are formed in a mixture of timber and pvc.

+External decorations Visually inspected.
 Painted finishes.

-External decorations Conservatories / porches panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-Visually inspected.
-Painted finishes.
-Visually inspected. panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-Visually inspected.
-Painted finishes. panelled with single glazed inserts.
-A PVC framed double glazed door provides access to the balcony.
-The eaves areas are clad in PVC.
-Visually inspected.
-Painted finishes.
-Visually inspected.
+Conservatories / porches Visually inspected.
+None.

+Communal areas Circulation areas visually inspected.
+The entrance doors/screens are timber framed single glazed.
+The glazing in the stairwell is formed in metal framed single glazed units.
+The stairwell is of concrete construction with painted internal walls.